 The stock assessment used total catch (harvest, commercial discards, and dead recreational discards) and catch-at-age split into two components: Chesapeake Bay removals and ocean removals.
 Removals include harvest and dead discards from both fishing sectors.
-Ocean removals include removals from inland areas like the Delaware Bay, Long Island Sound and the Hudson River.
+Ocean removals include removals from inland areas like the Delaware Bay, Long Island

+Sound and the Hudson River.

 Strict commercial quota monitoring is conducted by states through various state and federal dealer and fishermen reporting systems; landings are compiled annually from those sources by state biologists.
 Following the stock's collapse in the late 1970s/early 1980s, commercial landings dropped to 151,000 pounds (under 50,000 fish) in 1986.
 As fishery regulations were liberalized during the 1990s, landings increased, reaching over 7.3 million pounds (about 880,000 fish) in 2004.
 From 2004-2014, landings were relatively stable due to the commercial quota system with average landings of 6.8 million pounds per year (about 943,000 fish).
 The commercial quota was reduced in 2015 and again in 2020 in response to stock assessment findings that overfishing was occurring.
-Commercial harvest averaged 3.95 million pounds per year (about 595,000 fish) from 2020-2021.
+Commercial harvest averaged 4.3 million pounds per year (about 616,000 fish) from 2022-2023.
 The assessment estimates unreported commercial discards using tag return data from commercial and recreational fisheries.
-Commercial discards were estimated to be about 12% of total commercial removals in recent years, and 1.5% of total removals.
+Commercial discards were estimated to be about 5% of total commercial removals from 2022-2023, and less than 1% of total removals.